 - training 24 professors from partner universities in the new highly specialised disciplines;

-- creating a lifelong learning modular system in the same field of education and train 50 professionals per country;
+- lifelong learning modular system in the same field of education; training of at least 50 professionals per country;

 - creating a centre of excellence in each country available to students and universities to support the new offer;